 The Board follows certain policies and procedures for the approval of transactions with related persons that are required to be reported under applicable SEC rules.
-The policy generally requires Audit Committee approval or ratification of transactions that involve more than \$120,000 in which the Company is a participant and in which a Company director, nominee for director, executive officer, greater than 5% shareholder, or an immediate family member of any of the foregoing persons has a direct or indirect material interest, with various other qualifications and exclusions for reportable related party transactions set forth in applicable SEC rules, such as a transaction where the tariff gas service is at a rate approved by the Virginia State Corporation Commission or certain banking transactions.
+The policy requires Audit Committee approval or ratification of transactions that involve more than \$120,000 in which the Company is a participant and in which a Company director, nominee for director, executive officer, greater than 5% shareholder, or an immediate family member of any of the foregoing persons has a direct or indirect material interest.
+Various other qualifications and exclusions for reportable related party transactions are set forth in applicable SEC rules, such as a transaction where the tariff gas service is at a rate approved by the Virginia State Corporation Commission or certain banking transactions.
 In reviewing a reportable related party transaction, the Audit Committee will, after reviewing all material information regarding the transaction, take into account, among other factors it deems appropriate, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related person's interest in the transaction.

-The Company contracted with Boxley Materials Company in fiscal 2017 for approximately \$274,000 of paving services and related construction materials.
-Mr. Boxley, one of our directors, is President and CEO of Boxley Materials.
+The Company contracted with Boxley Materials Company in fiscal 2019 for approximately \$178,000 of paving services and related construction materials.
+Mr. Boxley, a director, is currently President - East Region, Summit Materials, of which Boxley Materials is a wholly-owned subsidiary.
+The Company contracted with Boxley Materials in fiscal 2018 for approximately \$485,000 of paving services and related construction materials.
 These goods and services were obtained at arms-length pricing and terms and conditions.
+Throughout fiscal 2019 Mr. Boxley was President - East Region, Summit Materials.
+Throughout fiscal 2018 Mr. Boxley was President and CEO of Boxley Materials.
 The Audit Committee has approved the transactions between the Company and Boxley Materials.

-The Company has no other related party transactions to report for fiscal 2017.
+The Company has no other related-party transactions to report for fiscal 2019 or 2018, respectively.